Exact MCMC for Intractable Proposals: Introduction

 See \cite{agrawal2023optimal} for a non-exhaustive list of other acceptance functions.
 The popularity of Metropolis-Hastings over other acceptance functions is due to the result of \cite{peskun1973optimum}, proving that the Metropolis-Hastings acceptance function is optimal, in the sense that the asymptotic variance of ergodic averages is always smaller due to Metropolis-Hastings, compared to any other acceptance function.
-However, \cite{goncalves2017barkers} showed that, unlike $\alpha_{\text{MH}}(x,y)$, a Bernoulli factory can be constructed to generate events of probability $\alpha_{\text{B}}(x,y)$, when $\pi$ is doubly intractable.
+However, \cite{latuszynski2013clts} showed that the Barker's acceptance function at worst, doubles the asymptotic variance of Monte Carlo averages.
+Motivated by this, \cite{goncalves2017barkers} showed that unlike $\alpha_{\text{MH}}(x,y)$, a Bernoulli factory can be constructed to generate events of probability $\alpha_{\text{B}}(x,y)$, when $\pi$ is doubly intractable.